PowerBiDevCamp/TenantManagement/README.md

 ### Create App Identities

-Now, you should start by creating a few new App Identities.
+Start by creating a few new App Identities.
 Click the **App Identities** link to navigate to the **App Identities** page.

 <img src="Images\ReadMe\media\image46.png"  width=100%  />